JiuZ-Chn/Cursor-Register/README.md

 #### IMAP email server configuration

-When you use IMAP to revice the email verification code, you should edit the parameter for your IMAP account.
+When you use IMAP to receive the email verification code, you should edit the parameter for your IMAP account.

 ```
 register: